clelidm/MinCompSpin_Greedy/README.md

    >                                       001000110
    >                                       000000001
    >
-   >      Labeling the spin variables from the right (s1) to the left (s9), one can read the contribution of each spin to each part:
+   >      Labeling the spin variables from the right (s1) to the left (s9),
+   >      one can read the contribution of each spin to each part:
    >                            - 110111000, this part contains the spins s4, s5, s6, s8, s9;
    >                            - 001000110, this part contains the spins s2, s3, s7;
    >                            - 000000001, this part contains the spin s1 alone.

- - The printed MCM of the r digits are encoded in two different ways:
- In this representation, each integer encodes a part of the partition: in the binary representation of each integer, the variables with a bit equal to 1 belong to the part.
-See example below.

  - **Working in the new basis:** The code only compares MCMs that correspond to partitions of the basis operators provided.
 Once the dataset is converted in the new basis, these MCMs are simply encoded on r digits, where r is the number of basis operators on which one want to perform the search for the best MCM (see next section).